Keshav077/Humming-Sparrow-Task/README.md

 # Humming Sparrow Task

-This app is built based on the task given during the selection process for an Intership by Humming Sparrow You can find the App apk file in the root directory named as "Task.apk" The main theme of the task is to create a responsive app.
+This app is built based on the task given during the selection process for an Intership by Humming Sparrow You can find the App apk file in the root directory named as "Task.apk" or go to this link https://github.com/Keshav077/Humming-Sparrow-Task/blob/main/Task.apk
+The main theme of the task is to create a responsive app.

 ## Getting Started